ganzah/RepData_PeerAssessment1/PA1_template.md

 newDataWithDayType <- rbind(cbind(weekendData, list(dayType = dayType[2])), cbind(weekdayData, list(dayType = dayType[1])))
 ```

-Finally, we calculate the average number of steps per 5-minute interval during weekends and weekdays and plot these values in two graph panel, using the `lattice` library
+Finally, we calculate the average number of steps per 5-minute interval during weekends and weekdays and plot these values in a two graph panel, using the `lattice` library

 ```r